What Is an Accountant and What Do They Do?

 Hiring an accountant for your firm will help you in saving a lot of time.
 You can utilize that time in tackling some other issues.

-If a business is filling their forms by themselves, then questions arise that are they filling them correctly?
+If a business is filling its forms by themselves, then questions arise: are they filling them correctly?

-Are they giving it proper time to fill?
+Are they giving it the proper time to fill?

 Are they delivering it on time?

-If not then you are not working under the time deadline, and you might get penalized for this.
+If not, you are not working under the deadline, and you might get penalized for this.
 For example, submitting the forms and company accounts to HMRC.